dentarg/auth0-blog/_posts/2017-08-16-javascript-for-microcontrollers-and-iot-part-3.markdown

 With this pipeline we will get a single JavaScript file with all we need.
 If you want to take a look at how the resulting code compares to the original code, comment the `uglify` call in the `plugins` array.
 The resulting code is pretty readable and has very little added support code.

 #### Wait, how are we going to upload this to the microcontroller?
 Another thing we need is to find a way to get the bundle into the microcontroller.
 We will now be working with larger amounts of code, so we cannot use the simple upload functionality we developed in [post 1](https://auth0.com/blog/javascript-for-microcontrollers-and-iot-part-1/).
 The upload functionality allowed us to dynamically run JavaScript code sent through a TCP socket.
 This was great, but to do so the code was first copied into RAM and then run from there.
-The Particle Photon does not have too much RAM, son we cannot waste it by keeping our script there.
+The Particle Photon does not have a lot of RAM, son we cannot waste it by keeping our script there.
 Fortunately there is way to embed our JavaScript bundle into the ROM!

 The Particle API does not have a concept of a file or resource system, therefore anything that must be available to the C code in form of data must also be included in the code itself.
 Fortunately for us this is very easy to do with some minor shell scripting.
 Once we have the JavaScript bundle we can convert it to a C-array using `xxd`, a tool to produce textual binary dumps. `xxd` conveniently provides an option to produce C-arrays as output.